Pixel 7 series fails to install Google Play System update

 Google’s Pixel 7 and 7 Pro are experiencing an issue preventing the smartphones from downloading a new Google Play system update.

 While the Pixel 7 series is running the current Android security patch, it’s also on the July 1st Google Play system update.
-Because this version is so old, the Security Hub prompts an ‘update this device’ notification.
+Because this version is old, the Security Hub prompts an ‘update this device’ notification.

 Some users will get the Google Play System update available screen, which appeared with a 7.6KB update size.
 “Latest security update from Google.
 Update now to keep safe and improve device stability.”